AP Chemistry Overview

 - Access to an online App with additional content like extra practice questions.

-The material and extra features included in 5 Steps To A 5 make it a strong contender for Best AP Chemistry review guide.
+The material and extra features included in this review book make it a strong contender.
 It has an intuitive structure that will help even the most disorganized students find success.

 Barron’s AP Chemistry